a2roger/backup/w4_data/README.md

 > For this course, we are most likely creating artworks that are not hosted on a public server, so it should be fine to use the non-server approach used in this demo sketch.

-## Processing
+## Combining Different Data Sources

 Sketch: **`streetview2`**

 This sketch grabs images of random postal code locations.

-> Note: You need a Google Streetview API Key to run this code, see above.
+> ⚠️ Note: You need a Google Streetview API Key to run this code, see above.

 This sketch uses a csv table of Canadian postal codes and latitude-longitude coordinates as the source of locations.
-It picks a random postal code, and passes the corresponding coordinates to the Streetview API.
+It picks a random postal code, and passes the corresponding coordinates to the Street View API.
 This is an example of how an artwork might combine multiple data sources in one piece.

-Note in some cases, there is no streeview image, so you'll see a defaut grey image not found image.
+Note in some cases, there is no street view image, so you'll see a default grey image not found image.

 > There is some unfinished code for a `isStreetViewImage()` function to check if there's a streetview image at the specified lat and long location.
 It uses the `metadata` Streetview "endpoint" which returns a JSON object describing the image.
 For instance, there's a `status` that will be `"OK"` if  the location has a corresponding image.